aokolnychyi/data-structures-min/README.md

 - Implements the LIFO (last in, first out) principle.
 - Addition and removal in O(1) time.
-- Frequently used to convert recursive algorithms into non-recursive
+- Frequently used to convert recursive algorithms into non-recursive.
 - Used to reverse sequences.

 ### Stack in Java